Skip to main content

 What typically fulfills the requirements for an undergraduate degree at South Dakota State University?

 Most undergraduate programs require a student to complete a minimum of 120 credits at the 100 course level or above.
-Some programs (i.e., Engineering) require a minimum of 130 credits.
+Some programs (i.e., engineering) require a minimum of 130 credits.
 Students will complete approximately 30 credits in system general education and institutional graduation requirements.
 Many academic programs require at least 63 credits in major or program requirements.
 Please note that this number varies by academic program; careful understanding and planning of major or program requirements is necessary.
 Programs vary greatly in the amount of elective coursework with an average of about 27 credits; this provides students an opportunity to explore other fields of study and interests and to add a minor or even a second major.
 The chart illustrates how credits are typically distributed within an undergraduate degree.

 A large number of incoming credits does not in itself guarantee a shorter path to a degree!